stormmind-ch/report/chapters/ch3_methodology/sub2_deep_learning_experiments.typ

 === #abbr.a[LSTM] based Forecasting Model<lstm-setup>

-To model temporal dependencies in the weather-related input features, we implemented a sequence model based on (#abbr.a[LSTM]) units.
+To model temporal dependencies in the weather-related input features, we implemented a sequence model based on #abbr.a[LSTM] units.
 The architecture is illustrated in @lstm-model and consists of a stack of 10 #abbr.a[LSTM] layers followed by a fully connected output layer.

 The LSTM block, shown in the middle of @lstm-model, receives as input a multivariate time series of weather features, such as temperature, rainfall, and temperature, over a fixed sequence window.

 The output of the final LSTM layer is a hidden state for each time step in the input sequence.
 To reduce this sequence to a single prediction, we extract the hidden state from the last time step.
 This strategy assumes that the final time step contains the most relevant information for predicting the next event, which aligns with common practices in time series classification and forecasting as shown in the official PyTorch documentation @PyTorchFoundation.

 The last layer of the model is a #abbr.a[FNN] layer that maps the #abbr.a[LSTM] output to a 2-dimensional output space, corresponding to a binary classification task.
 This is shown on the right side in @lstm-model.
 This architecture was chosen based on the findings of Steven Elsworht et. al in "Time Series Forecasting Using LSTM Networks: A Symbolic Approach" @elsworthTimeSeriesForecasting2020.
-Additionally, this architecture had the advantages of having a balance between compactness and computational efficiency, which made it suitable for forecasting storm damages over a long historicaltime span.
+Additionally, this architecture had the advantages of having a balance between compactness and computational efficiency, which made it suitable for forecasting storm damages over a long historical time span.

 #figure(image("images/lstm_illustration-experiment.png"), caption: [Architecture of the LSTM-based forecasting model.
 The model consists of stacked LSTM layers followed by a fully connected output layer.])<lstm-model>